 This year we’re going bigger than ever – and we’re always on the lookout for new opportunities for street art to surprise, impress and start conversations onsite.

-“It was amazing to see the street art come to life at NASS Festival.
-As a true fan, it is great to see the artists take their rightful place alongside some of the world’s best action sports athletes and music acts.
-2017 brought some of the biggest and impressive NASS artwork yet, combining art with sport and music elements.
-Really excited with the plans for the coming festival – watch this space.” - Simon Evans, NASS Creative Director
+“It is always incredible to see the street art come to life at NASS Festival.
+As a true fan, it is great to see these artists take their rightful place alongside some of the world’s best action sports athletes and music acts.
+2017 brought some of the most impressive work yet, and we are always looking to combine the artistic talent with the festival’s sport and music elements.
+This year brought two huge new canvasses on the ends of the vert ramp, a painted pub façade and a new BMX wallride art piece made from stacking 40ft shipping containers.
+Really excited with the plans for the next festival already – watch this space.” - Simon Evans, NASS Creative Director

 2017 STREET ART